device42/device42-docs/docs/apps/application-groups/calculation-rules.md

 *Affinity Groups* have been renamed to **Application Groups**. *AppFocus Filters* are now called **Application Group Calculation Rules**.
 :::

 Application Group Calculation Rules are starting points or 'seeds' that point to what's important in your environment and are used to indirectly configure the resulting Application Groups.
-The Application Dependency Mapping (ADM) workflow starts with the defining the start points, setting traversal rules and stop points with logic templates to create the Application Group charts.
+The Application Dependency Mapping (ADM) workflow starts by defining Starting Points, then setting traversal rules and stop points (logic templates) to generate the Application Groups charts.

 ![ADM Workflow](/assets/images/calculation-rules/adm-flow.png)